rspeer/dominiate/README.md

 Building the Web app
 --------------------
 The Web version of Dominiate is built using CoffeeScript and Less CSS.

+**On a reasonable UNIX computer** (including Linux and Mac OS):
-You'll need to follow the instructions above to set up CoffeeScript.
+Follow the instructions above to set up CoffeeScript.
 You should also install Less CSS with `sudo npm-g install less`.

 Then, type `make` to build the JavaScript and CSS files that will be used on the Web.

 Do not edit the computer-written JavaScript directly!
 That way lies madness.

+**On Windows**: you can now compile the CoffeeScript files on Windows, using an included CoffeeScript compiler, `windows/coffee.exe`.
+(Being an .exe file downloaded from the Internet, you of course run this at your own risk.)

+Running `windows/compile.bat` should do the Right Thing, but I haven't tested it.
+See `windows/README` for more information.

 Roadmap
 -------